 Generally, four types of property acquired after marriage amount to community property: earnings, damages obtained from a personal injury suit, damages awarded in an industrial accident action, and rents and profits from separate property.

-Estate Tax Planning.
-In marital estates which may be subject to Estate Taxes, a benefit may be gained by dividing the value of community property assets held in certain types of Living Trusts to maximize the amount of one’s estate that my pass to beneficiaries free from any estate taxes.
+In marital estates which may be subject to Estate Taxes, a benefit may be gained by dividing the value of community property assets held in certain types of Living Trusts to maximize the amount of one's estate that may pass to beneficiaries free from any estate taxes.
 Again, you should seek the advice of your estate planning and/or a qualified tax advisor as it may relate to your situation.

 How Do You Convert Separate Property to Community Property?